 I give my yorkie Dr. Peter Dobias’s gut sense probiotic plus I give him a teaspoon of plain yogurt and t night a teaspoon of kefir.
 I do this every day and I’ve started thinking it could be harmful.
-Anybody know
+Anybody knowanonymousMember

 When you ask a question like that on a forum you will get a variety of opinions.

 What does the vet that knows your dog recommend?
 That is what I would go by.

 Here is a science based view, if anyone is interested

 My vet is a great vet but does not know much about holistic.
 I’m probably the only client that gets TITER.jen NMember